 To hit Kashmir and Punjab together ISI activates its K2 plan

-New Delhi, Oct 01: Lining up terrorists along the Line of Control, sending in arms with the help of drones has revealed that Pakistan has activated its K2 plan.
-The ISI, according to the Intelligence Bureau has activated its K2 plan, which stands of Kashmir and Khalistan.
+New Delhi, Oct 01: Lining up terrorists along the Line of Control (LoC), sending in arms with the help of drones has revealed that Pakistan has activated its K2 plan.
+The ISI, according to the Intelligence Bureau (IB) has activated its K2 plan, which stands of Kashmir and Khalistan.

-The ISI wants to create trouble in both Punjab and Kashmir and in this regard it is not only trying to infiltrate its terrorists, but also spruce up the Khalistan movement in Punjab.
+The ISI wants to create trouble in both Punjab and Kashmir and in this regard, it is not only trying to infiltrate its terrorists but also spruce up the Khalistan movement in Punjab.

 The Intelligence has on several occasions spoken about this dual plan by Pakistan.
-What is worrisome is that it would activate these plans simultaneously so that the the Indian security forces are kept busy in both the states.
+What is worrisome is that it would activate these plans simultaneously so that the Indian security forces are kept busy in both the states.

 Many holes to punch into Pakistan's claim on disappearance of retired Lt Col

 Security is already high in Kashmir and by activating a series of modules in Punjab, the ISI is looking to distract the security forces in both states.
-The security forces would have their hands full, once K2 is activated, a source in the Intelligence Bureau tells OneIndia.
+The security forces would have their hands full, once K2 is activated, a source in the IB tells OneIndia.

 The idea is to exploit sentiments in Punjab and Kashmir.
 There has been a surge in the activities of the ISI backed Khalistani activists over the past couple of years.
 Several leaders have come out to say that Pakistan wants to divide the Sikh community.

-Intelligence Bureau officials tell OneIndia that along with the the rise of Khalistan terrorists, one must worry more about the separatism as well.
+IB officials tell OneIndia that along with the rise of Khalistan terrorists, one must worry more about the separatism as well.
 Recently, a former top cop from Punjab, Shashi Kant said that the pro-Khalistan activists are trying to set up base in the United Kingdom, especially in Birmingham city.

 India has been raising concerns about pro-Khalistan elements in Pakistan misusing the Kartarpur corridor project.
 India handed over a dossier detailing how Sikh pilgrims visiting shrines in Pakistan were being subjected to pro-Khalistan propaganda.